kemitchell/MetaGeo/README.md

 # MetaGeo
-### a real-time spatial and temporal mapping server
+### a real-time event mapping framework

+Metageo is a set of hapi plugins that form a spatial and temporal RESTful server.
+It allows you to easy map anything that happens somewhere and at sometime.

 [![Build Status](https://travis-ci.org/craveprogramminginc/MetaGeo.png?branch=master)](https://travis-ci.org/craveprogramminginc/MetaGeo)